turingschool/curriculum/source/projects/merchant.markdown

 If there is a matching `OrderItem` already attached to this `Order` with this `product_id`, it’ll find it and give it back to us.
 If it doesn’t exist, one will be created.

+After, we can give it all of the options that it needs by default if it is making a new record; in this case, we want an initial quantity of one.

 Try using this in your browser.
 As you add products to your cart you should see that items to not get repeated, but the quantity is not yet